Taschenberg’s long-necked ant

 Description

-Taschenberg’s long-necked ant is a small odorous ant.
+Taschenberg’s long-necked ant is a small to medium-sized odorous ant.
 It occurs in the United States from Maine to North Dakota, south to Georgia and Louisiana, and in Canada from Nova Scotia to Manitoba.
 It is uncommon throughout its range but is most abundant in the north.
 It is found in open areas including old fields, woodland edges, and bogs.
 It forms huge colonies, often with multiple queens and more than 10,000 workers.
 It constructs igloo-shaped dome nests, 2 to 8 in height, using grasses, sphagnum mosses, spruce and pine needles, and other shredded vegetation.
 It the spring it can sometimes be found massed aboveground warming in the sun.

 The type species of the genus is Dolichoderus attelaboides and is found in the Amazon.
 The rear portion of the head narrows, giving the appearance of a long neck.
 North American species do not have this feature.

-The worker Taschenberg’s long-necked ant is 116 to 3 16 (1.75 to 5 mm) long and uniformly colored.
+The Taschenberg’s long-necked ant worker is 116 to 3 16 (1.75 to 5 mm) long and uniformly colored.
 The overall color is sometimes interpreted as “dark brownish-black”, sometimes as “all black”, sometimes as “jet black”.

 The head is dark brownish-black and dull, not reflective.
 It is sparsely covered with short hairs and usually has a few erect hairs.
 There are two large compound eyes on the sides of the head and three simple eyes (ocelli) in a triangle on the top of the head.
 The antennae are light brown, have 12 segments, and are not clubbed at the end.
 The basal segment (scape) is very long.
 It is covered with short appressed hairs but has no long erect hairs.
 The remaining segments, collectively called the funiculus, joins the scape at a sharp angle, giving the antennae a sharply elbowed look.
 The jaws (mandibles) are light brown.